arianneb/Base9/docs/Dictionary.md

 [submodules documentation]: https://git-scm.com/book/en/v2/Git-Tools-Submodules

+### Variadic Function
+A variadic function is a function that can take a variable number of arguments.

 ### Virtual machine
 A program that takes a sequence of instructions as input and executes them.
 Programs given to a virtual machine are ahead-of-time compiled into bytecodes, and then interpreted.